MKHenson/users/google-setup.md

 Setting Up with Google Developers
 =================================
 Users is built with both Google Storage and Gmail support.
 In order to use the upload and email features, you will need to have a Google Developers account.
-Each registered user can potentially create and upload data to private storage buckets.
-There are limits on the amounts that can be uploaded as well as number of API calls.
+Each registered user can create and upload data to a private storage bucket created for them.
+There are limits on the amounts that can be uploaded as well as number of API calls that can be made.
-Users also makes use of the Gmail API to send and recieve emails.
+We make use of the Gmail API to send emails to the admin as well as its registered users.

 ## Creating your application's google.keyFile file

 ### Setup Developers Account
-Go to the developers site and create yourself an [account](https://developers.google.com/)
+Go to the developer's site and create yourself an [account](https://developers.google.com/)

 ### Go to your console and enable the APISs
 [Login](https://console.developers.google.com/home/dashboard) to the developer console.